Department of Languages, Literature, and Philosophy

 B.A., Communications, Trevecca Nazarene University, 1981

 Dr. Jeff Thompson, associate professor of English, has taught at Tennessee State University since 1985.
-He wrote his TSU master's thesis about Canadian novelist Dan Ross (Moscow Mists), and he wrote his MTSU doctoral dissertation about American filmmaker Dan Curtis (Burnt Offerings).
+He wrote his TSU master's thesis about Canadian novelist Dan Ross (Moscow Mists), and he wrote his MTSU doctoral dissertation about American filmmaker Dan Curtis (The Winds of War).
 Dr. Thompson specializes in popular culture, and he often uses music, art, films, newspapers, magazines, websites, and literature as writing prompts for his students.

 Dr. Thompson has written chapters for books (The Films of Peter Cushing, Loss of Identity in Film), articles for magazines (Midnight Marquee, Scarlet Street), and blogs for websites about education, popular culture, and the television series Dark Shadows.
 He is the Rondo Award-nominated author of the books The Television Horrors of Dan Curtis: Dark Shadows, The Night Stalker, and Other Productions, 1966-2006 (McFarland, 2009) and House of Dan Curtis: The Television Mysteries of the Dark Shadows Auteur (Westview, 2010).

-Dr. Thompson has written a chapter for a 2014 Syracuse University Press book about the last episodes of television series, and he has written a chapter for a 2013 McFarland book about participatory culture (i.e. fandom).
-He is the author of the introductions to seven volumes of comic-book reprints for Hermes Press.
-He recently gave a presentation about film noir at PCAS (Popular Culture Association in the South) in Savannah, Georgia, and he spoke about horror at the Green Hills branch of the Nashville Public Library.
+Dr. Thompson has written a chapter for a 2015 Syracuse University Press book about the last episodes of television series, and he has written a chapter for a 2013 McFarland book about participatory culture (i.e., fandom).
+He is the author of the introductions to eight volumes of comic-book reprints for Hermes Press.
+He recently gave presentations about film noir and comic books at PCAS (Popular Culture Association in the South) conferences in Savannah and New Orleans, and he spoke on writers' panels at MACK (Murfreesboro Anime and Comics Konvention) and Nashville Comics & Horror Festival.

 Selected Academic and/or Popular Press Publications